Bringing rich, chocolatey goodness to desserts and tasty treats, cocoa powder is a great addition to pantries.

-Bottom Line: Cocoa powder is an organic substance and can go bad, though it will take a very long time to do so.
+Bottom Line: Cocoa powder is an organic substance that can go bad, though it will take a very long time.
 Read ahead to know what the signs of spoilage are and how long you can expect your cocoa powder to last.

 What Is Cocoa Powder?

-You may know that cocoa powder is used to add a chocolate flavor to sweet treats, but what is this ingredient made of, and how can it be used?
+You may know that cocoa powder adds a chocolate flavor to sweet treats, but what is this ingredient made of, and how can it be used?

 These beans are crushed to remove the fat, or cocoa butter.
 The remaining dried solids are ground up to create cocoa powder.